JohnEarnest/Octo/Readme.md

 Octo syntax is in some ways inspired by Forth- a series of whitespace-delimited tokens.
 Labels are defined with `:` followed by a name, and simply using a name by itself will perform a call. `;` terminates subroutines with a return. `#` indicates a single-line comment.
 Numbers can use `0x` or `0b` prefixes to indicate hexadecimal or binary encodings, respectively.
 Whenever numbers are encountered outside a statement they will be compiled as literal bytes.
 Names must always be defined before they can be used- programs are written in "reading" order.
 When forward references are absolutely necessary, the `:proto` statement followed by a name defines that name as a forward prototype, which can then be used as a target for jumps, calls and initializing i.
 Prototypes must eventually be resolved with a `:` label definition.
 An entrypoint named `main` must be defined.

+Numeric constants can be defined with `:const` followed by a name and then a value, which may be a number, another constant or a (non forward-declared) label.
+Registers may be given named aliases with `:alias` followed by a name and then a register.
+The `i` register may not be given an alias, but v registers can be given as many aliases as desired.
+Here are some examples of constants and aliases:

+	:alias x v0
+	:alias CARRY_FLAG vF
+	:const iterations 16
+	:const sprite-height 9

 Chip8 has 16 general-purpose 8-bit registers named `v0` to `vF`. `vF` is the "flag" register", and some operations will modify it as a side effect. `i` is the memory index register and is used when reading and writing memory via `load`, `save` and `bcd`, and also provides the address of the graphics data drawn by `sprite`.
 Sprites are drawn by xoring their pixels with the contents of the screen.
 Drawing a sprite sets `vF` to 0, or to 1 if drawing the sprite toggles any pixels which were previously on.

 In the following descriptions, `vx` and `vy` refer to some register name (v0-vF), `l` refers to a (forth-style) identifier and `n` refers to some number.